kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 1. A Volunteer should—
 	1. assume some responsibility for the space, and
 	1. contribute to Wurzen and/or the wider world.
-1. A Volunteer should be evaluated (§6.) as soon as possible after they spend 2 months (60 days) in the house.
+1. A Volunteer should be evaluated (§6.) as soon as possible after they spend 2 months (60 days) in the house or 3 months (90 days) elapsed since their last evaluation.
 At their evaluation they may request to—
   1. return to Visitor,
   1. continue as a Volunteer, or
   1. progress to Member.